 The second meaningful finding is that there is a negative relationship between additional study time for science and PISA science performance at the national level, which is contradictory to the common notion.
 Due to the constraints of the exploratory study analyzing secondary data with the simple research modeling, the results of the study are not enough to explain why such an unexpected relationship is found.
 Moreover, the PISA 2015 survey may have measurement issues.
 In other words, it does not capture the full aspect of extended education including shadow education.
 Nonetheless, it may be clear that the content that the students learn during additional study time differs from higher-order learning experiences that the PISA science test is intended to measure.
-Supporting this argument, researchers (Bae & Jeon, 2013; Bray, 2013; Mori & Baker, 2010; Sivan & Siu, 2017) have suggested that the purpose of shadow education.
+Supporting this argument, researchers (Bae & Jeon, 2013; Bray, 2013; Mori & Baker, 2010; Sivan & Siu, 2017) have suggested that the purpose of shadow education, additional study after school in this study, is remedial lessons and/or test preparation.
 Future studies may be conducted to investigate students' afterschool learning experiences and whether they differ among nations.
 In addition, the current study concerns extended education in the science area.
 Future research may be extended to other subject areas.